opentoken-io/opentoken/doc/functional-testing.md

 ### `* = test.getHeader(headers, headerName)`

 Searches the `headers` object for a case-insensitive match to `headerName`.
-This is necessary because the headers are technically case insensitive but JavaScript has case sensitive object property names and case sensitive string comparisons.
+This is necessary because the headers are technically case-insensitive but JavaScript has case-sensitive object property names and case-sensitive string comparisons.

 When there is no match, `null` is returned instead.